emiliodicaprio/xhptdc8_babel/rust/readout/README.md

     -n, --hitsno <HITS_NUMBER>     The number of hits per file.
 Default is 10,000.
     -o, --output <FILE>            The file to which the output will be written.
 Default is "output.csv"
 ```

+### Output Format
+#### csv
+The output files will be in csv format when either _no format is specified in command line_ or _--csv_ is specified.

+Format is:
+One line of text per hit, seperated by commas
+time, channel, type, bin

+#### binary
+The output files will be in binary format when either _-b_ or _--binary_ is specified in the command line parameters.

+Format is:
+Just the content of the `TDCHit` structure bit by bit.
+So 96 bits per hit, in the following order: time, channel, type, bin.

+Note that _the representation of every value is set as a byte array in big-endian (network) byte order_.